-5.2 Employment Characteristics
+6.2 Employment Characteristics

 The following table illustrates the median and average employment income in the region.
 Employment income here is captured for any residents in the region who worked for income over the past year.
-On average, males in the JEDI Region earn up to 41% higher employment incomes than females; in comparison, males in Alberta have an average employment income level 43% higher than females.
+On average, males in the JEDI Region earn up to nearly two-thirds the employment income rate compared to females (65% higher); in comparison, males in Alberta have an average employment income level three-quarters (75%) higher than females.